Frequently Asked Questions about Weight Loss Surgery

-Increasingly, the most popular weight loss surgery in the United States is the laparoscopic sleeve gastrectomy.
+The most popular weight loss surgery in the U.S. is the sleeve gastrectomy.
 This operation removes part of the stomach, leaving a narrow gastric tube or sleeve — downsizing the stomach from about the size of a cantaloupe to about the size of a banana.
 With a large part of the stomach removed, there are fewer hunger signals to the brain, which may lessen the desire to eat.
 Also, with a smaller stomach, you feel full with a smaller meal.

 In Roux-en-Y gastric bypass surgery, a small pouch is created at the top of the stomach.
 This portion of the stomach is where food is received.
 Because of the smaller size, you feel full with smaller meals.
 The pouch is connected directly to the small intestine, bypassing the lower part of the stomach.
 This procedure can be done open — through one large incision — or laparoscopically, with smaller incisions and the use of a tiny camera to help guide the surgeon to the proper areas of the stomach.
 Studies have shown the laparoscopic version yields a quicker recovery time for the patient.

 The laparoscopic adjustable gastric band (LAGB) procedure places a ring around the top of the stomach, which is tightened, as in the bypass procedure, to create a small pouch at the top of the stomach.
 With the band in place, the stomach size is restricted, so you feel full sooner.
 The band is also adjustable through a port placed outside the body, allowing the physician to decrease the size of the stomach over time without re-operation, creating a greater opportunity for weight loss.